Thurman Munson: Professional career

-1968–1970
+Draft and minor leagues

 Munson was selected by the Yankees with the fourth overall pick in the 1968 Major League Baseball draft.
-In his only full minor league season, he batted .301 with six home runs and 37 runs batted in for the Binghamton Triplets in their final season (1968), and made his first appearance in Yankee Stadium in August 1968, when the Triplets came to play an exhibition game against the Yankees.
+In his only full minor league season, he batted .301 with six home runs and 37 runs batted in (RBIs) for the Binghamton Triplets in their final season (1968), and made his first appearance in Yankee Stadium in August 1968, when the Triplets came to play an exhibition game against the Yankees.
 He was batting .363 for the Syracuse Chiefs in 1969 when he earned a promotion to the New York Yankees.

+New York Yankees (1969–1979)

 Munson made his major league debut on August 8, 1969, in the second game of a doubleheader against the Oakland Athletics.
 Munson went two for three with a walk, one RBI and two runs scored.
 Two days later, his first major league home run was the second of three consecutive home runs hit by the Yankees off Lew Krausse Jr. in a 5-1 Yankee victory over the A's.
-For the season, Munson batted .256 with one home run and nine RBI.
+For the season, Munson batted .256 with one home run and nine RBIs.
 He made 97 plate appearances, but drew ten walks and had one sacrifice fly, which gave him 86 official at bats, and allowed him to go into the 1970 season still technically a rookie.

 The Yankees used the pair of Jake Gibbs and Frank Fernández at catcher for most of 1969.
 During the off season, the Yankees dealt Fernández to the A's.
-Munson responded by batting .302 with seven home runs and 57 RBI, and making 80 assists en route to receiving the 1970 American League Rookie of the Year award.
+Munson responded by batting .302 with seven home runs and 57 RBIs, and making 80 assists en route to receiving the 1970 American League Rookie of the Year award.